douglascarson/douglascarson.github.io/posts/public/az-104-study-notes.md

         * Storage Queue Data Reader
         * Storage Queue Data Message Processor
         * Storage Queue Data Message Sender
-### Stored Access Policy
+---
+### <span style="color:orange"> Configure stored access policies </span>
-* You can create a stored access policy only on the `container`
+* A storage access policy is only applicable to <span style="color:yellow"> service SAS</span> as the account and user delegated are adhoc
+* It is used to place further constraints on SAS keys like: start time, end time and permissions
 * You can specify:
     * Identifier
     * Permissions (list, Read, Add, Create, Write, Delete)
     * Start and End Time
 * You can have a max of `5` access policies
 * You refernce the access policy when creating a SAS token using cli or storage explorer
 * To revoke the sas keys linked to the Storaged Access Policy you would delete the policy
+---
-### Access keys
+### <span style="color:orange">Manage Access Keys </span>
-* With an access key to a storage account you have full rights over data in all services
+* The storage account access keys allow full access to your storage account
-* As there is two access keys you can roll the keys without issues
+* It is recommended to rotate them
+* It is recommended to create an azure key exporation policy to monitor when keys are required to be rotated
 * rolling a storage account access key will `invalidate any sas tokens that were generated using that key`
+---
-### Azure Files
+### <span style="color:orange">Configure identity-based access for Azure Files</span>
+* Azure Files support Identity based authentication over SMB through the following methods:
+* On-prem AD DS (you need to sync users to Entra ID)
+* Entra Domain Services (cloud based)
+* Microsoft Entra Kerberos for hybrid Identies.
+Using Microsoft Entra ID for authenticating hybrid user identities allows Microsoft Entra users to access Azure file shares using Kerberos authentication.
+This means your end users can access Azure file shares over the internet without requiring network connectivity to domain controllers from Microsoft Entra hybrid joined and Microsoft Entra joined VM
+* AD Kerberos authentication for Linux clients: Linux clients can use Kerberos authentication over SMB for Azure Files using on-premises AD DS or Microsoft Entra Domain Services
+---

 * Standard file shares support LRS, ZRS, GRS and GZRS
 * Premium shares support LRS and ZRS
 ### Configuring Access to Files